Awaji Puppet Theatre people trained in

 Domestic

-Toshinori Kuraoka, Yoshikazu Sato, Natsuko Watanabe, and Sho Okamoto, who were hired at the Seiwa Bunrakukan, spent two years for narrative and shamisen training, Makoto Yamashita, a puppeteer, for two years, and Shuji Kajiwara for about one.
-For months, Awaji Puppet Theatre Training at.
+Toshinori Kuraoka, Yoshikazu Sato, Natsuko Watanabe, and Sho Okamoto, who were employed at Seiwa Bunrakukan, spent two years practicing storytelling and shamisen, puppeteer Mae Yamashita also spent two years, and Shuji Kajiwara spent about one year. months, Awaji Puppet Theatre Training at.

 Nagano Prefecture Ina Shiza(Kuroda Doll Preservation Society, Imada Doll Preservation Society, Waseda Doll Preservation Society, Furuta Doll Preservation Society)

-Awaji Puppet Theatre After Master Totaro Yoshida, Shinkuro Yoshida travels to Nagano prefecture every year to teach dolls.
-The dressing of the doll is Awaji Puppet Theatre Training at.
+Awaji Puppet Theatre Following the footsteps of his master, Toutaro Yoshida, Shinkuro Yoshida travels to Nagano Prefecture every year to teach puppetry.
+Awaji Puppet Theatre Training at.

 Awaji Puppet Theatre Training for puppeteers.